ogie15/check_licence/README.md

 And **no** or **n**

-If you had initally run the script and there was a break in network or time out in the cmdlet used because of throttling from Microsoft or any other reason that makes you run the script again that is when the **no** option is needed
+If you had initially run the script and there was a break in-network or time out in the cmdlet used because of throttling from Microsoft or any other reason that makes you run the script again that is when the **no** option is needed

 Two files are generated in this script